ripples/lecture-viewer/README.md

 # Lecture Viewer

+The front facing application for the [paol](https://github.com/ripples/paol) capturing system.
+This application allows for lectures recorded by paol to be viewed online in a consumable format.

 ### Getting Started
 ##### Docker
 To get started, you first need to install docker.
 Instructions for installing docker can be found [here](https://docs.docker.com/engine/installation/).